Pandora in the Crimson Shell: Ghost Urn: Anime

 An anime adaptation by Studio Gokumi and AXsiZ was announced in Kadokawa's Gundam Ace magazine in October 2015.
 The anime is directed by Munenori Nawa and written by Tatsuya Takahashi, with character designs by Takuya Tani.
 The anime was first released as a film, which received a limited two-week theatrical release starting on 5 December 2015, before airing as a television series on Tokyo MX between 8 January 2016 and 25 March 2016.
 The opening theme is "hopeness" by Zaq, while the ending theme song is "LoSe±CoNtRoL" (ルーズコントロール, Rūzu Kontorōru) performed by Sanae Fuku and Manami Numakura.
 The series is licensed in North America by Funimation, which simulcast the subtitled version as it aired and streamed a broadcast dub version from 12 February 2016, and in Australia by Madman Entertainment, which are streaming the series on AnimeLab.
+The anime covers material from volume 1 through the middle of volume 8, comprising the manga's first 30 chapters.